-- --name Name of the storage controller.
-Mandatory. - --add Define the type of the system bus to which the storage controller must be connected. - --controller Allows to choose the type of chipset being emulated for the given storage controller. - --portcount This determines how many ports the storage controller should support. - --hostiocache Configures the use of the host I/O cache for all disk images attached to this storage controller.
-For details, please see chapter 5.7, Host I/O caching, page 89. - --bootable Selects whether this controller is bootable. - --rename Sets the name of the storage controller. - --remove Removes the storage controller from the VM config.
+--name Specifies the name of the storage controller.
+Mandatory.

+--add Specifies the type of the system bus to which the storage controller must be connected.

+- --controller Enables a choice of chipset type being emulated for the given storage controller. - --portcount This specifies the number of ports the storage controller should support. - --hostiocache Configures the use of the host I/O cache for all disk images attached to this storage controller.
+For details, please see chapter 5.7, Host I/O caching, page 91. - --bootable Specifies whether this controller is bootable. - --rename Specifies a new name for the storage controller.

+--remove Removes the storage controller from the VM config.